JuliaLinearAlgebra/MatrixDepot.jl/doc/matrices.rst

    tridiag
       A group of tridiagonal matrices. ``matrixdepot("tridiagonal", n)`` generate a tridiagonal matrix with 1 on the diagonal and -2 on the upper- lower- diagonal, which is a symmetric positive definite M-matrix.
+This matrix is also known as Strang's matrix, named after Gilbert Strang.

       .. image:: images/tridiag.png